Images shot on Ilford Pan 400 in a Canon Sure Shot AF-7

 When I say I didn’t really know how they would turn out, I meant in more ways than one.

-The first was in not seeing the shots in monochrome through the viewfinder.
+The first, rather obviously, was in not seeing the shots in monochrome through the viewfinder.

-When I shoot monochrome on my Sony NEX with my vintage lenses, the LCD screen shows me what the image will look like in monochrome.
+When I shoot monochrome on my Sony mirrorless with my vintage lenses, the LCD screen shows me what the image will look like in monochrome.
+There’s no guessing.

 It needs contrast.
 Light.
 Shapes.
 Lines.
 And whatever else you care to list.